 Tea stains can be taken off of a stained tea infuser by letting it soak in Oxyclean, white vinegar, or alcohol.
 The main reason strainers and infusers become stained over time is because of the tannins and oils in tea leaves.
 To remove stains from a infuser, try using baking soda and hot water.
 Keep these tips in mind for a strainer and infuser that are always sparkling clean and ready for your next cup of tea.

 Tips for Cleaning Tea Strainer or Infuser

-Cleaning tea strainer or infuser on a regular basis will ensure that you get the best cup of tea possible.
-Here are some tips for cleaning your strainer.:
+Cleaning the tea strainer or infuser on a regular basis will ensure that you get the best cup of tea possible.
+Here are some tips for cleaning your strainer: